 Price: from approx. £41 per night

-Apart from the most admirable vistas and an impeccable design in the bar & restaurant area, they have an infinity pool sent from the Gods that overlook paradise.
-To compliment it further, the beverages were well-made (I can confirm it was the best Aperol Spritz in town) and surprisingly moderately priced.
+Apart from the most admirable vistas and a modern decor in the bar & restaurant area, they have an infinity pool sent from the Gods that overlook paradise.
 Its chic vibes also take you far away from the hippie grooves on Koh Phangan and make you feel like you’re at a high-end retreat in Sardinia or neighbouring Samui.

-The accommodation is set inside modern Thai style bungalows with either a garden or sea view (sea views in my opinion are always worth the additional few dollars.)
+Accommodation at Bluerama is set inside contemporary Thai style bungalows with either a garden or sea view (sea views in my opinion are always worth the additional few dollars.)
 This may possible be the best sunset room in town.

 These guys seem to book up quick so book in advance if you fancy a stay.
 Or you can always spend 600 baht (about £12 GBP) to hang here for a day and use the facilities.